Joey Johnson (Days of Our Lives)

-Joey Johnson is a fictional character from Days of Our Lives, an American soap opera on the NBC network, presently portrayed by Tanner Stine.
+Joey Johnson is a fictional character from Days of Our Lives, an American soap opera aired on the NBC network, presently portrayed by Tanner Stine.
 Introduced in 2008, Joey was created by head writers Hogan Sheffer and Meg Kelly as the youngest child of supercouple, Steve "Patch" Johnson and Kayla Brady (Stephen Nichols and Mary Beth Evans).
 The role was played by siblings Brody and Jonas until the character was written out in 2009.
 Child actor Jadon Wells appeared in the role of Joey on a recurring basis from 2012 to 2014.
 In 2015, the character was rapidly aged to 16 when James Lastovic was cast in to play the role.
 Joey returns having skipped out on boarding school suffering from abandonment issues.
 It is later revealed that Joey had secretly been conspiring with Ava Vitali (Tamara Braun) to orchestrate Patch and Kayla's reunion.
 Unbeknownst to Joey, Ava is his father's ex-lover and Ava has caused quite a bit of trouble for Kayla and the rest of the Brady family.